AlexanderSchuetz97/jni-simple/README.md

 Naturally, this has no impact on JNI and should not affect many people as JVMTI is not needed for 99% of programs.

-If you encounter a bug and need an urgent fix, then open up an issue on github or make a pull request.
+If you encounter a bug and need an urgent fix, then open up an issue on GitHub or make a pull request.

+Naturally, if you wish to submit tests, then that would also be appreciated.

 ## Features